Best Ever Vegan Pumpkin Pie (Secretly Healthy + Easy!)

 Easy vegan pie crust:

 I also give the option for making a gluten-free pie crust as well.
 All of the details on how to customize this pie crust all are in my Perfect Pie Crust Guide.
-We also have a new oat flour pie dough that makes a wonderful gluten free pie crust!
+For gluten free, you can use my oat flour pie crust or traditional flaky gluten free pie crust!

 Best ever vegan pumpkin pie filling